English

 Prerequisite: Students must apply to be in the program and must qualify for English 1 Honors through results of their HSPT test.

 This year-long course explores the beginnings of poetry, narrative, and drama in Western civilization.
 The first semester guides students through representative works of ancient Egyptian and Mesopotamian literature, followed by ancient Greek epic literature and drama.
 The second semester continues the study of Greek drama, examines the seminal literary works of ancient Rome, and culminates with the study of a novel that integrates key elements of the religious and philosophical traditions of ancient peoples.
 Throughout the course, students will consider how these great texts illuminate our understanding of God and humankind.
 Writing instruction begins with a five-paragraph essay in the first semester and focuses on style and coherence.
-Honors students are expected to delve deeper into textual analysis and demonstrate limited usage errors.
+Honors students are expected to delve more deeply into textual analysis and demonstrate limited usage errors.
 The course includes bi-weekly vocabulary and grammar lessons.

 - Year